in28minutes/in28minutes.github.io/_blog/articles/2017-12-07-introduction-to-spring-data-with-spring-boot.md

 ### Defining Custom Repositories

-You can create a custom repository extending any of the repository classes - Repository, PagingAndSortingRepository or CrudRepository.
+You may build your own repository by extending one of the repository classes: Repository, PagingAndSortingRepository, or CrudRepository.

 An example is shown below
 ```java